Palmier

 1.3 Data in transit

-When using server mode, the following data passes through our NATS message broker in real time:
+When your host is paired with the relay, the following data passes through our NATS message broker in real time:

-• RPC messages between your PWA and host (task management commands, status updates)
+• RPC messages between your PWA or Android app and your host (task management commands, status updates)

 • Task lifecycle events (started, finished, failed — used to trigger push notifications)